nickrosh/nickrosh.com/articles/my-personal-symbol.md

 ## The Meaning

 I take this symbol a bit more philosophically.
 I pursued this career of technology not just because of my love of science and engineering, but also out of a desire to make applications and products that make the world a better place.
-At the risk of sounding melodramatic, we leave this world with the products of our work and the impact we've made on other people.
+At the risk of sounding melodramatic, after we're gone all that is left behind is the products of our work and the impact we've made on other people.
 Given that fact, I see no better use of our efforts than to help each other and make the world a better place for all.
 To do things that benefit at least one person, and hopefully everyone.
+For All.